Me Gusta! 14 Spanish Verbs That Copycat Gustar’s Style of Conjugation

 La música de nuestro compañero de cuarto nos molesta muchísimo.
 (Our roommate’s music bothers us so much.)

-Music here is singular and therefore molestar is also singular in this case.
+Music here is singular, so molestar is also singular.

 4. Quedar (remain)